Aravind-Iyer/PizzaProjectDragonFruit/README.md

 9. Change to "SQL Server Authentication" and enter your login name and password
 10. Click on Security than Logins in the left menu
 11. Click on the username you made
-12. 2Under Server Roles, check public and sysadmin
+12. Under Server Roles, check public and sysadmin
-13. 13Under Status, grant permission to connect to the database and check "Enabled" for Login
+13. Under Status, grant permission to connect to the database and check "Enabled" for Login

 **Making the Database in SQL Server**
 1. Copy the code from DragonfruitDatabase.sql and paste it into a query